tato123/xd-site-to-palette/README.md

 Adobe XD then processes this data and generates a color palette

+Generated snapshots are visible in the `server/tmp` folder

 **Note**

 Adobe XD plugins require an https site.
 When modifying this plugin localhost will not work without creating a self-signed cert that has been added to your keystore OR using ngrok.